Check Model Performance Using Test Set in Regression Learner App

 As shown in the dialog box, the app selects the response and predictor variables.
 The default response variable is

 MPG.
 To protect against overfitting, the default validation option is 5-fold cross-validation.
 For this example, do not change the default settings.

 To accept the default options and continue, click Start Session.

 Train all preset models.
-On the Regression Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Regression Learner tab, in the Models section, click the arrow to open the gallery.
 In the Get Started group, click All.
-In the Training section, click Train.
-The app trains one of each preset model type and displays the models in the Models pane.
+In the Train section, click Train All and select Train All.
+The app trains one of each preset model type, along with the default fine tree model, and displays the models in the Models pane.

 Sort the trained models based on the validation root mean squared error (RMSE).
 In the Models pane, open the Sort by list and select

 In the Models pane, click the star icons next to the three models with the lowest validation RMSE.
 The app highlights the lowest validation RMSE by outlining it in a box.
-In this example, the trained Rational Quadratic GPR model has the lowest validation RMSE.
+In this example, the trained Exponential GPR model has the lowest validation RMSE.

-The app displays a response plot for the first model (model 1.1).
+The app displays a response plot for the linear regression model (model 2.1).
 Blue points are true values, and yellow points are predicted values.
 The Models pane on the left shows the validation RMSE for each model.